kwiden/LetsLearnProgramming/whodis.md

 ### Why Lets Learn Programming?

 After a season with 1296, I was unhappy with our training system for new programmers and started creating the Lets Learn Programming (LLP) series.
 Having been a TA for Iowa State's "Intro to C" courses for nearly 4 years, I have a good grasp on how to teach newbies how to program.
-I used my experience as a TA and the structure of the hands-on labs to develope LLP.
+I used my experience as a TA and the structure of the hands-on labs to develop LLP.

 Currently LLP is written with 1296's 2017 robot in mind.
 As LLP grows and evolves, it will become a broader tool for instruction that can be used by others not affiliated with 1296.